E. J. H. Corner: Early life

 Corner was born in London in 1906.
 He was the son of Edred Moss Corner (1873–1950), a surgeon and surgical author, and Henrietta Corner.
 At the age of five he developed a stammer which persisted through elocution lessons.
 From the age of six to nine, he attended Arnold House, a day school in London, where he studied Greek and Latin.
-From ten to 13, he went to boarding school in Hertfordshire where he focused on the classics and math.
+From ten to 13, he went to boarding school in Hertfordshire where he focused on the classics and maths.
 Here, his athletic prowess dominated, but a bout of polio temporarily crippled his abilities.
 He attended Rugby school during his high school years where he studied the classics, but soon grew bored and switched to science.
 He gave up playing sports to take botanical excursions where his fascination with mushrooms began.
 His father joined the British Mycological Society and took his 14-year-old son on one of the forays where Corner had the chance to rub shoulders with mycologists such as Carleton Rea and AHR Buller.

 In 1923 he went to Sidney Sussex College, Cambridge.
 He continued studying science and realised how much there was yet to learn.
 This realisation was lifelong and drove him in the relentless pursuit of knowledge until the day when he could no longer see.
 At Sidney Sussex College, Corner met and became the disciple of Arthur Harry Church.
 He initially focused his research on microfungi and the association between fungi and bryophytes.